WPIRoboticsEngineering/ZenVSCodeInstaller/README.md

 ## 1) install VSCodium <= 1.45.1

 The VSCodium project exists so that you don’t have to download+build from source.
-This project includes special build scripts that clone Microsoft’s vscode repo, run the build commands, and upload the resulting binaries for you to GitHub releases.
-These binaries are licensed under the MIT license.
-Telemetry is disabled.
+VSCodium includes special build scripts that clone Microsoft’s vscode repo, run the build commands, and upload the resulting binaries for you to GitHub releases.
+These binaries are licensed under the MIT license. **Telemetry is disabled.**

 [Windows](https://github.com/WPIRoboticsEngineering/ZenVSCodeInstaller/releases/download/0.0.0/VSCodiumSetup-x64-1.45.1.exe)